sglebs/mswyw/README.md

 You also need the same for info about the code (lines of code, language, etc).
 The same applies here about the value being either a fully qualified name of a module or a literal json or a json file.

+Currently the only runtimeProvider supported is New Relic (nrelic, the default by the way) but we also plan to add Elastic APM support.

+Example:

 `
 mswyw --runtimeProvider=nrelic
       --codeInfoProvider={"loc":120,"lang":"java"}